 During that first meeting, they asked me a question that left me completely clueless.
 Instead of feeling discouraged, I felt a surge of motivation.
 I was eager to learn and take on the challenge.
 They assigned me a project involving a Raspberry Pi.

-Luckily, I wasn’t entirely unfamiliar with Linux.
-My college experience with distro hopping and installing Linux on my old ThinkPad came in handy.
+Luckily, I was familiar with Linux.
+I had dabbled in distro hopping in college and installed Ubuntu on my old ThinkPad.
 However, as I began working with the hardware and electronics side of things, things took a turn for the worse.

 In my eagerness to make progress, I accidentally short-circuited something with my multimeter while probing the interface board.
 Smoke filled the air, and I realized I had caused serious damage.
 It was a humbling moment—a harsh reminder that jumping into electronics without fully understanding the risks can lead to failure.